kunalgolani/eslint-config/esnext/README.md

 ## Pluggable [ESLint](http://eslint.org/docs/about/) [config](http://eslint.org/docs/developer-guide/shareable-configs) for [ECMAScript Next](kangax.github.io/compat-table/esnext) that you can import, extend and override

+### ESNext: Safety Checks and Best Practices with a bias toward code concision / brevity

 #### Usage

 In your js project directory: